ChalmersCTF/Writeups/UIUCTF/out_of_the_woods_rev350/README.md

 None
 ```

-By substituting the YET_eval_code with the key `CLEAR` and the above base64 encoded data, we get an other embedded python program.
-This process continues 3 more times until we reach the last and final code.
-The disassembled code:
+By substituting the `YET_eval_code` function call with the key `CLEAR` and with the above base64 encoded data, we get an other embedded python program.
+This process continues 3 more times until we reach the last and final program.
+This is how it looks like disassembled:

 ```
 1           0 LOAD_CONST               0 (1338)